|

 Flavored Mayonnaise:

-or curry powder.
-Season with garlic, ginger, shallots, lemon juice,
+Season with garlic, ginger, shallots, lemon juice and/or cream.

 Tartar Sauce: